A useful guide to radiator valves

 There are so many varieties available to you and – if you’re doing a complete bathroom renovation for example – they are only really a very small part of a much bigger picture.

-But worry not, we’re here to help you make the right choice – so let’s take a look at the differences between some of the valves that are available and which one will suit you the best – we even put this little video together for you.
+But worry not, we’re here to help you make the right choice – so let’s take a look at the differences between some of the valves that are available and which one will suit you the best.

 The first thing to understand when you’re choosing which radiator valves to buy is whether your requirements can be met by a set of Angled, Straight or H-Block valves.

-Dependent upon where your pipework comes from – up from the floor, out of the wall, etc – there are different valves to suit your needs.
+Dependent upon where your pipework comes from – up from the floor, out of the wall, etc – there are different valve types to suit your needs.
 But what’s the difference between them?

-Angled radiator valves are the most common type of valves in the UK (alongside thermostatic) and, as you may expect with a name like “angled radiator valve”, they connect your radiator to your central heating pipes at an ‘angle’ – generally around 90 degrees.
-Who’d have thought it?
-Really.
+Angled radiator valves are the most common type of valves in the UK and, as you may expect with a name like “angled radiator valve”, they connect your radiator to your central heating pipes at an ‘angle’ – generally around 90 degrees.

 You would be able to make the best use of these if your pipework comes out of the wall or from below the floorboards, as you’ll need an angle to be able to fit your pipes into the radiators inlet connection.